-In a generational GC, objects are partitioned in two (or more) generations, the young and the old:
+In a generational GC, objects are pa young and the old:

-- the young generation is smaller than the old one, - all objects are allocated in the young generation.

-When the young generation is full, a $\boldsymbol{minor\ collection}$ is performed to:

-- collect memory in that generation only, - promote some objects to the old generation, based on a promotion policy.
+- the young generation is smaller than the old one, - all objects are allocated in the young generation. - When the young generation is full, a minor collection is performed to: - collect memory in that generation only, - promote some objects to the old generation, based on a promotion policy.